 Identity / Web Layout / UX/UI

-Perks was an application created to give local business the ability to build culture by giving teams access to exclusive offers and saving in participating business.
+Perks was an application created to give local businesses the ability to build culture by giving teams access to exclusive offers and savings for participating businesses.
 The application’s UI was designed with 3 distinct audiences in mind.

 First, the application needed to be able to: 1. help users quickly identify where participating merchants were located based on their geolocation, 2. identify what type of savings they were able to access by engaging with these local businesses, and 3. write reviews based on the service and savings they received.